Florida Conservation Corps

 Requirements

-• Must attend orientation week in March.
+• Must be able to attend 1 week orientation in March.

 • Must have a valid driver’s license.

-• Must have a positive attitude.
+• Must have a positive attitude and be flexible.

 Training and Benefits Available